isomerpages/sciencecentre-emag/index.md

       image: /images/IMG_8973.png
       alt: Brain with party hat
       url: /new-year-resolutions
+  - textcards:
+      title: Highlights
+      subtitle: More Content
+      id: textcards
+      cards:
+        - title: STORIES
+          description: "From Parties to Planets: The Science of Disco Balls"
+          linktext: more
+          url: ""
+        - title: PODCAST
+          description: Decoding Artificial Intelligence with Dr. Ayesha Khanna (AddoAl)
+          linktext: Learn more
+          url: ""
+        - title: VIDEOS
+          description: The Wok Hei in Hokkien Mee
+          linktext: Learn more
+          url: ""
   - infopic:
       title: "From Parties to Planets: The Science of Disco Balls"
       subtitle: LIGHT, PHYSICS, ASTRONOMY